ninhoeneas123/upload-files-in-aws-s3/README.md

-Code to connect to AWS s3 and upload images
+Code developed in nestjs, with the purpose of connecting to AWS s3 and uploading images